Muslim Rajputs

-Muslim Rajputs are the descendants of Rajputs in the northern regions of the Indian subcontinent who are followers of Islam.
-They converted from Hinduism to Islam from the medieval period onwards, retaining Hindu surnames such as Rana and Chauhan.
-Today, Muslim Rajputs can be found in present-day Northern India and Pakistan.
+Muslim Rajputs or Musalman Rajpoots are the descendants of Rajputs in the northern regions of the Indian subcontinent who are adherents of Islam.
+They are known to have converted from Hinduism to Islam from the medieval period onwards, creating various dynasties and states while retaining Hindu surnames such as Chauhan.
+Today, Muslim Rajputs can be found mostly in present-day Northern India and Pakistan.
 They are further divided into different clans.
+They are sometimes also known as Ranghars.

 History

 The term Rajput is traditionally applied to the original Suryavanshi, Chandravanshi and Agnivanshi clans, who claimed to be Kshatriya in the Hindu varna system.

 Conversion to Islam and ethos

-There are recorded instances of recent conversions of Rajputs to Islam in Western Uttar Pradesh, Khurja tahsil of Bulandshahr.